jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 AddMenuKey "Quick Punch" "use QuickPunchController"
 ```

-If you would prefer to use a different method of activation, such as a +user# key, you can use a similar approach, but an overlay will have to be running constantly.
-The item will need the `AUTOACTIVATE` flag, so that Use is called automatically, and a separate "Ready" state sequence:
+If you would prefer to use a different method of activation, such as a +user# key, you can use a similar approach, but there's a new set of prerequisites:

+1. A separate overlay will have to be running constantly.

+2. The item will need the `AUTOACTIVATE` flag, so that Use is called automatically, and a separate "Ready" state sequence.

+3. In addition to all of that, it'll need special handling to make sure the overlay doesn't stop existing between maps (because that's what normally happens with PSprite layers created from CustomInventory), which requires fairly weird shenanigans in the `DoEffect` override, as shown below:

 ```csharp
 class QuickPunchController : CustomInventory